skosachiov/high-frequency-trading/README.md

 ### Python generator

+- When debugging, the script outputs data at a reduced frequency so that generation performance does not suffer.
-- The time_ns function was used for generation
+- The time_ns function was used for generation.
-- Container with python 3.11 - they say that sleep in 3.11 is implemented better
+- Container with python 3.11 - they say that sleep in 3.11 is implemented better.
-- Kafka producer receives json.dump
+- Kafka producer receives json.dump.
-- If the generator failed to sleep 100 cycles in a row - there is a logging.critical("overload") alarm
+- If the generator failed to sleep 100 cycles in a row - there is a logging.critical("overload") alarm.

 ### Kafka